galursa/UWM/README.md

 # UWM
-Programs for courses at University of Warmia and Mazury in Olsztyn
+A collection of programs for courses at University of Warmia and Mazury in Olsztyn.